zac-stanley/us-communities-fire/README.md

 ### D. Thematic Representation

 The map will use different thematic representations at different scales.
-At maximum scale the map will use graduated symbols to display overall SVI by CDP broken up into five classes and diverging colors to display three class WFH potential resulting in a bi-variate map.
+At maximum scale the map will use graduated symbols to display overall SVI by CDP broken up into five classes and diverging colors to display three class whp resulting in a bi-variate map.

 At a yet to be determined zoom scale the map will show actual CDP polygons classified using diverging color to show WHP.